 This is a reading intensive senior level/graduate course.
 You must enjoy reading to succeed in this course.
 There are 3 required books for the first section of the course.
-The last section will feature PDFs and other readings on topics and cases that the class wants to explore.
+The last section will feature PDFs (uploaded to canvas) and other readings on topics and cases that the class wants to explore.

-Gaming the World: How Sports Are Reshaping Global Politics and Culture by Andrei S. Markovits (Author), Lars Rensmann (Author) (first 2 chapters in PDF on TSquare)
+Gaming the World: How Sports Are Reshaping Global Politics and Culture by Andrei S. Markovits (Author), Lars Rensmann (Author) Available at GT Bookstore at Tech Square